gpospelov/arch-recipes/doc/step2-drivers-and-plasma.md

 # Installing drivers and Plasma.

-Here we assume Lenovo T480S which has second Nvidia GPU on board.
+Here we assume Lenovo T480S with second Nvidia GPU on board.

 ## Add user rights
 ```